How to Read a Dog Treat Ingredients Label

 You do not need a food science degree.
 You need about a minute and these six checks.

-If a label says with chicken, the legal minimum is 4% chicken.
+If a label says with chicken, the minimum threshold is 4% chicken.
 Rich in chicken means at least 14%.
-Chicken dinner or chicken dog treats means at least 26%.
-These are legal thresholds for the named ingredient, not a total meat percentage.
-So if a front label says with chicken, only 4% could be chicken, with 96% of the treat being something else entirely.
+Chicken dinner or chicken menu means at least 26%.
+These are thresholds for the named ingredient, not a total meat percentage.
+So if a front label says with chicken, only 4% could be chicken, with the rest of the treat made up from other ingredients in the composition list.[2][4] -

 Some additives are straightforward and useful.
-Vitamins, preservatives that keep the treat safe, and binding agents all have a role.
-The question is whether the label tells you what they are and why they are there, or whether it just lists E-numbers or vague terms with no context.
+Vitamins, preservatives that help keep the treat stable, and binding agents all have a role.
+The question is whether the label tells you what they are and why they are there, or whether it just lists E-numbers or vague terms with no context.[5][6] -

 This is the nutritional breakdown: crude protein, crude fat, crude fibre, crude ash, and moisture.
 These numbers tell you something about the overall profile but nothing about ingredient quality.
-A treat can hit a decent protein percentage using lower-grade protein sources.
-Use this section to compare treats side by side, not to judge quality on its own.
+A treat can show a decent protein percentage while still using ingredients that are hard to judge.
+Use this section to compare treats side by side, not to judge quality on its own.[2][4]

 Three Label Fog Patterns Worth Knowing